drmartinezrabert/EcoSysEM/README.md

 #### <ins>Environment definition and instance calling</ins>
 One of the advantages of Python is that supports both **Object-Oriented Programming (OOP)** and functional programming paradigms.
 The definition of environments are based on <ins>OOP paradigm</ins>.
 OOP is based on the following four principles: _Encapsulation_, _Inheritance_, _Abstraction_ and _Polymorphism_.
 For more info about OOP principles, click [here](https://fluxtech.me/blog/object-oriented-programming-vs-functional-programming/).
 - _Encapsulation_ principle allows to hide he internal state and behaviour of an object, and the object can only be acessed through a well-defined interface.
 With this, the user can change the properties of the environment without affecting the code hat uses the object.
-- _Inheritance_ principle allows a new clas to be defined based on an existing class, inheriting its attributes and methods.
+- _Inheritance_ principle allows a new class to be defined based on an existing class, inheriting its attributes and methods.
 - _Abstraction_ principle makes possible to work with objecs of a class without knowing the details of their implementation, which can make the code more robust and less error-prone.
 - _Polymorphism_ principle enables the use of a common interface for different classes, making it possible to write code that can work with object of different types without knowing their specific class.